 Even Zero Trust Isn’t Enough

 Traditional Zero Trust focuses on network access, identity verification, and device security.
+As we covered in Perimeter Security Is Not Enough, the access layer was never designed to be the last line of defense.
 But the moment authorized users access data for legitimate analytical purposes, that data becomes clear text.
 Whether the threat is a compromised insider, a social engineering attack, or simple authorized access for unauthorized purposes, the outcome is the same: exposed data that can be extracted, sold, or ransomed.

 This is why Paul’s article emphasizes the need for “appropriate transparency” and cultural change.
 When the technology itself creates security risks, organizations naturally develop cultures of data hoarding rather than sharing.